Father Stu

 The inciting incident occurs at 14 minutes when Stu moves to Los Angeles to pursue acting, a desperate gamble to escape his small-town failure and reinvent himself..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Stu is in a devastating motorcycle accident that nearly kills him, experiencing a vision of the Virgin Mary that profoundly shakes him and plants the seed of genuine faith., moving from reaction to action.
+This indicates the protagonist's commitment to Stu is in a devastating motorcycle accident that nearly kills him, experiencing a vision of the Virgin Mary that profoundly shakes him and plants the seed of genuine faith., moving from reaction to action.

 The Collapse moment at 92 minutes (74% through) represents the emotional nadir.
 Here, Stu is told he cannot be ordained; his disease has progressed too far, his body failing.
-The dream of priesthood—his purpose and redemption—appears dead., illustrates the protagonist at their lowest point.
+The dream of priesthood—his purpose and redemption—appears dead., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 79% of the runtime.
 Stu realizes his suffering itself is his ministry; he makes a final appeal to the bishop, arguing that his broken body is how he can best serve—ministry through vulnerability, not strength., demonstrating the transformation achieved throughout the journey.